bom-d-van/harp/README.md

 ```

 You can inspect your script by evoking command: `harp -s prod inspect deploy` or `harp -s prod inspect restart`.

+### Informations

+There are many information about your deploys and builds are saved by harp.
+You can retrieve them by these respective comamnds.

 ### Initialize go cross compilation